hawkinsw/CPPTimes/OOPIntro.md

   int year;
 };
 ```
 `private` is one of three [access specifier keywords](https://en.cppreference.com/w/cpp/language/access) in C++.
 We will see `public` below and you will learn about `protected` in future classes.
 Any members that are given `private` accessibility are only accessible from within the implementation of the ADT.
-Anyone writing code that uses an instance of our `Date` ADT _cannot_ access those members directly.
+Anyone writing code that uses an instance of our Date class _cannot_ access those members directly.

 Therefore, when we attempt to compile